Last updated: May 29, 2026

 Veterans

 Some veterans qualify for VA dental care, but many do not.
-Rules depend on service connection, disability rating, prisoner-of-war status, VA rehab status, and other categories.
-The official VA dental care page explains who may qualify and how to ask about dental insurance if VA dental care is not available.
+The official VA dental care page explains who may qualify and what to do if you need dental insurance instead.
+Senior veterans can also use our VA dental benefits guide.

 How to start without wasting time

-- Write down the problem.
-Note pain, swelling, broken teeth, loose dentures, bleeding, infection signs, and how long it has been happening.
+- Write down the dental problem.
+Include pain, swelling, bleeding, broken teeth, loose dentures, fever, and how long it has been happening.

 - Check coverage first.
-Look at Medicaid, Medicare Advantage, retiree dental, VA dental, or a union plan before you call clinics.
+Look at Medicaid, Medicare Advantage, retiree dental, VA dental, union dental, or other insurance before you choose a clinic.

 - Keep notes.
-Write the date, office name, staff name, phone number, and what they said.
+Write the date, office name, staff name, phone number, and what they told you.

 Documents and information to keep ready